 Mutual Authentication Using Apache and a Web Client

 As a member of the open source support team at OpenLogic, I get a lot of questions and requests for support every day.
 One task that I commonly see performed incorrectly is mutual authentication using Apache and a web client.
-I have pulled together this brief walk-through to help you accomplish this task quickly and easily.
+I have pulled together this brief walk-through on Apache client certificate authentication.

 All that is taking place here beyond standard SSL is that the server will also authenticate the client that is requesting access.